bbatsov/metaredux/_posts/2019-04-23-the-curious-case-of-clojure-contrib.md

-I finally found the inspiration that I needed after a recent conversation I had [on GitHub](https://github.com/clojure/clojure-site/issues/348) with Sean Cornfield, Alex Miller and Stu Halloway about Contrib's philosophy.
+I finally found the inspiration that I needed after a recent conversation I had [on GitHub](https://github.com/clojure/clojure-site/issues/348) with Sean Corfield, Alex Miller and Stu Halloway about Contrib's philosophy.
 I won't reproduce here everything that we discussed there - after all you can just go and read the discussion or peruse the excellent new [documentation](https://clojure.org/community/contrib_libs) that